rohnshrma/e-commerce-6-pm/plan.md

 ## Project Overview

-This is a student-friendly MERN backend for an e-commerce platform.
-It provides a simple, well-organized Node.js/Express/MongoDB backend with JWT authentication, role-based access control, and basic payment integration (Stripe or mock).
+A MERN backend for an e-commerce platform.
+Provides a Node.js/Express/MongoDB backend with JWT authentication, role-based access control, and payment integration (Stripe or mock).

 ## User Roles & Capabilities